axelson/dep_viz/README.md

 - [ ] Add the updated key
 - [ ] When hovering over top stats, ensure that the view mode switches appropriately
 - [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout
+- [ ] Have a setting to not highlight runtime dependencies?

 Done:
 - [x] Show a list of files on the left